OSDC-Code-Maven/osdc-2023-01-public/README.md

 ## Session 2

+* Show the drawing of the GitHub PR process in the cloud we have used in the previous session.

 Some items that were left out from the first session so we'll have to add them to the next session.

 * Show blogging platform